tonellicueto/ill-said_thoughts_blog/_posts/2022-01-05-thesispoem.md

 layout: post
 title: "A poem to end a doctoral thesis"
 author: "Iasafro Maesman"
-description: "Poem at the end of the doctoral thesis \"Condition and Homology in Semialgebraic Geometry\" of Josué Tonelli-Cueto.
-The poem, together with the thesis, was published in 2019."
+description: "Poem at the end of the doctoral thesis \"Condition and Homology in Semialgebraic Geometry\" of Josué Tonelli-Cueto."
-excerpt: |
-   After giving You our life, Mathematics,
-   which theorem will You reveal to us?
-   Long after we are not longer remembered,
-   will our names still inhabit Your world?
-   Once humanity becomes extinct in the universe,
-   will You still be there?
-   Or will You go away with all these other abstractions of the naked monkeys?
+excerpt: "Poem at the end of the doctoral thesis \"Condition and Homology in Semialgebraic Geometry\" of Josué Tonelli-Cueto."
 image: "../imgs/logo.png"
 date: 2022-01-05 23:23:23
 categories: